venkatnikhilm/mediproxy/README.md

 **Healthcare AI Security & PHI Protection System**

-MediProxy AI intercepts HTTPS traffic to AI services (ChatGPT, Claude, Gemini), detects Protected Health Information (PHI) using NLP, redacts it in real-time, and provides a cybersecurity-themed governance dashboard with live WebSocket updates and automated voice alerts.
+MediProxy AI intercepts HTTPS traffic to AI services (ChatGPT, Claude, Gemini, DeepSeek, and more), detects Protected Health Information (PHI) using NLP, redacts it in real-time, and provides a cybersecurity-themed governance dashboard with live WebSocket updates.
+When high-risk PHI exposure is detected, MediProxy automatically calls a compliance officer via Twilio and connects them to a Deepgram-powered AI voice agent that briefs them on the incident and can update event status via voice commands.

 ---